Alert 1 of 0

 How the scams play out

 There are several variations of the grandparent scam.
 In each one, the caller claims to be a grandchild of the target.
 The scammer often spoofs the grandchild’s number so it shows up on the grandparent’s phone.
-This means that the phone number on the screen says it is the grandchild’s but IT ISN’T!
+Many scammer’s can also spoof your grandchild’s voice.
+This means that the phone number you see on the screen is your grandchild’s number and the caller sounds like your grandchild, but IT IS NOT your grandchild!

 • The legal trouble scam.
-In this ruse, a scammer claiming to be their grandchild will call and claim to have been arrested.
-The “grandchild” asks them to send money for posting bail.
+In this ruse, a scammer claiming to be your grandchild will call and tells you they been arrested.
+The “grandchild” asks the grandparent to send money for posting bail.
 They’ll pass the phone to an alleged representative to accept the funds via wire transfer or gift cards.
 But this is just the scammer’s partner in crime; not a real authority figure.
 Most of the time with a scam like this, the person on the other end of the phone will act like it is urgent and the grandparent has to respond immediately or it will be bad for the child.
 They do not want to give the grandparent enough time to really think it through or call to verify this is real.
 Do not be scared into action.

 • The medical trouble scam.
 This version of the grandparent scam involves a “grandchild” calling up Grandma or Grandpa and claiming to be seriously injured.
 They’ll ask for money to help pay the medical bills.
 Again, take a breath, take a beat, and call someone to verify this information.